How To Incorporate Essential Oils Into Your Spiritual Practice

 The history of essential oils in spiritual practices:

-The use of aromatic essences and the burning of incense (aromatic resins and gums, such as frankincense and balsam used to create scented fragrances for specific applications) has been used in spiritual pursuits for as long as we have a record of them.
-In ancient Egypt, incense was burned as an offering to the gods.
-Large quantities were burned every day in temples throughout Egypt.
+Aromatic essences and incense (aromatic resins and gums, such as frankincense and balsam) have been used in spiritual pursuits for as long as we have a record of them.

 Similarly, the ancient Romans, Greeks, Persians, Indians, and Chinese all used aromatic essences for a variety of purposes, including religious rituals.
-Some religions continue this practice of using aromatic botanicals during religious services, at temples, before household altars, and to purify and protect.
+Some religions continue this practice of using aromatic botanicals during religious services in temples and household altars.

 In another way, essential oils may indirectly improve spirituality by removing obstructions that hinder its full potential.